Ivan Kozhedub: World War II

-Post war era
+Post-war era

-Upon returning to the USSR Kozhedub attended the Air Force Academy based in Monino, which he graduated from in May 1949 and was originally supposed to be posted as deputy commander of the 31st Fighter Aviation Division based in Baku, but due to his high status as a top flying ace he was instead reassigned to the 324th Fighter Aviation Division per orders from above.
-There, he initially served as assistant commander for flight training, but was soon promoted to command the division in November 1950.
-Soon thereafter in the unit was sent to China, where initially they trained Chinese and North Korean pilots.
-Kozhedub, despite being one of the first pilots to master the MiG-15 fighter jet back in 1949, was strictly forbidden from participating in combat sorties by order of many of his commanding officers.
-In addition, his division consisted of only two regiments (the 176th Guards and 196th Fighter Aviation Regiments) instead of the usual three.
-Nevertheless, the pilots of his division claimed 216 aerial victories in Korea from April 1951 to February 1952, while sustaining only 27 MiG-15 losses and nine pilots killed.
+Upon returning to the USSR, Kozhedub attended the Air Force Academy, based in Monino, graduating in May 1949.
+He was originally to be posted as deputy commander of the 31st Fighter Aviation Division based in Baku, but — per orders 'from above' owing to his high status as a top flying ace — he was reassigned to the 324th Fighter Aviation Division.
+He initially served as assistant commander for flight training, but was soon promoted to command of the division in November 1950.
+Shortly thereafter the unit was sent to China, where they initially trained Chinese and North Korean pilots.
+Kozhedub, despite being one of the first pilots to master the MiG-15 fighter jet back in 1949, was strictly forbidden from participating in combat sorties by order of his commanding officers.
+His division consisted of only two regiments (the 176th Guards and 196th Fighter Aviation Regiments), rather than the usual three.
+Nevertheless, pilots of his division claimed 216 aerial victories in Korea from April 1951 to February 1952, while sustaining only 27 MiG-15 losses and nine pilots killed.

 Upon its return to the Soviet Union in February 1952, the 324th Fighter Division was stationed in Kaluga as an air defense unit.
-The next year he was promoted to the rank of major-general, and in February 1955 he went on to attend the High Command Academy, which he graduated from in 1956.
-He then served as deputy head of the air force combat training and frontline aviation training directorates.
+The following year he was promoted to the rank of major-general, and in February 1955 attended the High Command Academy, graduating in 1956.
+He then served as deputy head of the air force's combat-training and frontline aviation-training directorates.
 Having become the 1st deputy commander of the 76th Air Army in April 1958, he visited Cuba alongside the unit's commander Viktor Davidkov from 1962 to 1963.
-From 1974 to February 1971 he served as 1st deputy commander of the air force of the Moscow Military District, although he stopped flying in 1969.
-During his career as a pilot he totaled 1937 flight hours, piloting the Yak-3, Yak-11, Yak-17, Yak-28, MiG-15, MiG-17, MiG-21, Li-2, and Il-14 aircraft as well as Mi-4 and Mi-8 helicopters.
-From 1971 to 1978 he served as the deputy chief of combat training of the air force, and subsequently he became a military advisor in Ministry of Defense; in 1985 he was promoted to the rank of Marshal of Aviation.
-In addition to his military duties he served as a deputy of the Supreme Soviet of the USSR from 1946 to 1962 and chairman of the Federation of Aviation Sports from 1967 to 1987.
+From 1964 to February 1971 he served as 1st deputy commander of the air force of the Moscow Military District, although he ceased flying in 1969.
+From 1971 to 1978 he served as deputy chief of combat training of the air force, and subsequently became a military advisor in the Ministry of Defense; in 1985 he was promoted to the rank of Marshal of Aviation.
+During his career as a pilot, he totaled 1937 flight hours, piloting the Yak-3, Yak-11, Yak-17, Yak-28, MiG-15, MiG-17, MiG-21, Li-2, and Il-14 airplanes and the Mi-4 and Mi-8 helicopters.

+Beyond his military duties, he served as a deputy of the Supreme Soviet of the USSR from 1946 to 1962 and chairman of the Federation of Aviation Sports from 1967 to 1987.

 He resided in Moscow for the rest of his life, where he died of a heart attack on 8 August 1991 and was buried in the Novodevichy cemetery.

 List of aerial victories

-According to Soviet aces 1941—1945.
+According to Soviet aces 1941–1945.
 The victories of Stalin's Falcons (Советские асы 1941—1945. Победы сталинских соколов) by Mikhail Bykov.